 The master deceiver has inspired many false religions, counterfeiting the truth in endless ways.
 The fruit of his efforts lies everywhere.
 But a 1,000-year “Sabbath rest” is coming soon.
 Man will then be forced to rest from sin and receive rest from Satan’s relentless deceit.

 Mark 2:28 states, “the Son of Man is Lord also of the Sabbath.”
-When the Lord of the Sabbath—Jesus Christ—comes to bind Satan, his dominion will end and the world will rest from sin.
-The then spirit-composed saints—born of God—will rule.
+When the Lord of the Sabbath—Jesus Christ—comes to cast out Satan, his dominion will end and the world will rest from sin.
+The spirit-composed saints—born of God—will rule alongside Christ.

 It is no surprise that Satan deceives the world about the saints being “born from the dead.”
-He knows their first order of business will be to bind and replace him!
+He knows their first order of business will be to overcome and replace him!

 Physical kingdoms have people, and governments over them.
 God is no different.
 John 4:24 states that “God is a Spirit.”
 Under the Father, Christ leads His kingdom, composed of spirit beings.
-At His Return, Christ, as a member of the Family of God, will have many younger “brothers and sisters” (the “many brethren” of Romans 8:29) who will have qualified to rule with Him.
+At His Return in power and glory, Christ, as a member of the Family of God, will have many younger “brothers and sisters” (the “many brethren” of Romans 8:29) who will have qualified to rule with Him.